 - the area that your claim affects

-When you must tell customers
+When you must let people know

 - Within 8 working days of the start of the exemption, you must email a copy of the notice to us and to the TIO.
 You must also publish it on your website.